mnemesong/urals-widget-web/README.md

 ## Description
 Abstractions and helper tools for making agnostic widgets.
+Uses in web client applications and frameworks

 ## Requirements